 Maybe it is harder to carry on a conversation in a restaurant, or harder to make out the dialog of a movie.
 Noisy venues such as restaurants, parties, or other events can lose their appeal if you struggle with your hearing.
 This problem may first manifest itself as a lack of interest when the real reason could be your struggle to hear clearly.

-Do you notice that you can’t hear your wife very well, but you can your next-door neighbor just fine?
+Do you notice that you can’t hear your wife very well, but your next-door neighbor sounds just fine?
 Sensorineural hearing loss is a widespread problem where there is damage to the nerves that send the all-important electrical messages to your brain.
 The reason why one person’s voice is less clear is that it is a higher pitch, and you can pick up specific ranges of sound better than others.
 If you can’t hear your grandchild, but your favorite Lou Rawls album is clear as a bell, that could be the issue!

 6. The TV volume does not work correctly